Material reuse

 Some impact is measurable.
 Some impact shows up when someone learns a skill, finds a place to make, teaches a class, or sees discarded material differently.

-Workshops turn creative reuse into something people can practice.
+Workshops turn creative reuse into something people can practice and skills they can turn into jobs .

-Members, volunteers, artists, instructors, and visitors make the impact visible.
+Members, volunteers, artists, instructors, and visitors make the impact possible and help advance the work!

 Join as a member, take a class, volunteer, teach, attend an event, or simply start by spending time in the Lab.